dev0x1/bbs-signature/draft-bbs-signatures.md

 ### SkToPk

-SkToPk algorithm takes a secret key SK and outputs a corresponding public key.
+This operation takes a secret key SK and outputs a corresponding public key.

 ```
 PK = SkToPk(SK)